Arezookhalili/Arezookhalili.github.io/_posts/2023-03-30-Enhancing-Targeting-Accuracy-Using-ML (Classification).md

 tags: [Customer Targeting, Machine Learning, Classification, Python]
 ---

-Our client, a grocery retailer, wants to utilise Machine Learning to reduce mailing costs, and improve ROI!
+Our client, a grocery retailer, wants to utilize Machine Learning to reduce mailing costs, and improve its Return on Investment (ROI)!

 # Table of contents